Depression

 SPECIALIST.
 PSYCHIATRY AND CLINICAL PSYCHOLOGY DEPARTMENT

-It is one of the most frequent pathologies in Primary Care and it is the first cause of psychiatric care and of disability derived from mental problems.
+It is also one of the most frequent pathologies in primary care consultations and the leading cause of psychiatric care and disability derived from mental problems.
+The causes are not known, but there are multiple factors that can trigger the disease.

-Treatment with psycho-pharmaceuticals and/or psychotherapy manages, in most cases, to partially or totally alleviate the symptoms.
-Once the symptoms of depression have been overcome, it is advisable to continue under antidepressant treatment for as long as necessary to avoid possible relapses.
-In some cases, the treatment should be prolonged for life.
+Treatment with psychotropic drugs and/or psychotherapy can, in most cases, partially or completely alleviate the symptoms.
+Once the symptoms of depression have been overcome, it is advisable to continue treatment for as long as a medical professional deems necessary to avoid possible relapses.

 Do you have any of these symptoms?